insanity54/ansible-ipfs/README.md

 # ansible-ipfs
-Quick and easy playbook for running an IPFS node/gateway
+Quick and easy playbook for installing an IPFS node/gateway as a service

-Work in progress
+If you are looking for a way of deploying and managing a cluster of ipfs nodes via ansible, you might like my other project, [ipfs-kloud](https://github.com/insanity54/ipfs-kloud)

 ## What it does